top of page

 Artist Statement:

 My work is a form of visual exegesis based in the processes of traditional materials.
 Using symbols and characters borrowed from philosophy, theology, and literature I reconstitute them into images and sculptures.
-Through this process I am concerned with teasing out mythic narratives that hold resonance for a collective experience today.
+Through this process I am concerned with teasing out mythic narratives that hold resonance, whether personally or collectively.
 Biblical archetypes have been central to this project.

 Wood carving is the technical foundation of my work, I carve both sculptures and matrices for printmaking.
-I choose to integrate traditional craft into my artistic expressions because it allows me to convey older ideas in an original form.
+I integrate traditional craft into my artistic expressions because it allows me to convey older ideas in an original form.
 This link between past and present is essential to the narrative substance of my work and the physical medium allows that convergence to happen physically as well as conceptually.
+I am interested in creating that cross-section where the material and transcendent can become singular.
+All this in pursuit of revelation.

 .